 Since obesity and excess weight are linked to higher triglycerides, studies show that a combination of aerobic exercise and resistance training can reduce triglyceride levels and stimulate weight loss.
 After reviewing many studies, scientists gave these specific recommendations: increase your physical activity to more than 30 minutes per day five times per week combined with moderate to high-intensity resistance training.

 Avoid animal fat and trans fat.
 Animal-based food such as red meat, butter, and cheese contains mostly saturated fat and is linked to higher triglyceride levels.
 Also, when vegetable oils are solidified through hydrogenation (margarine or shortening), they also become "trans-fat" and function similarly to animal fat.

 5. Reduce (or Eliminate) Alcohol

-Not only does alcohol provide calories with no nutritive value, it also causes damages to digestive system and also raises triglyceride level.
+Not only does alcohol provide calories with no nutritive value, but it also causes damage to the digestive system and also raises triglyceride levels.
 The extra calories from alcohol get converted quickly into fat and stored in the body.

 6. Lose Weight